Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 AI platforms frequently integrate with document repositories, collaboration tools, CRM systems, and internal knowledge bases.
 This creates new exposure pathways if identity, access, and data handling controls are not aligned.

-Three risk areas require explicit attention during procurement.
+Three risk areas commonly receive attention during procurement.

 Personal Information Handling

-Enterprise tools will inevitably process sensitive data embedded in prompts, attachments, and conversational logs.
-Procurement should confirm:
+Enterprise tools commonly process sensitive data embedded in prompts, attachments, and conversational logs.
+Areas commonly validated during procurement include:

 - Data retention policies